-- Stir in the egg whites and vanilla extract until the mixture is thoroughly combined.
+- Mix in the egg whites and vanilla extract until the mixture is thoroughly combined.

 - Drop the mixture in rounded teaspoonfuls onto the prepared trays, spacing the macaroons about 2 inches apart.

-- Bake each tray one at a time for 15 minutes at 325 F, then check them.
-Bake for another 3-4 minutes, until the macaroons are nicely browned.
-Turn the oven temperature down to 300 F if they are browning too quickly.
+- Bake each tray one at a time for 18-20 minutes at 325 F, until the macaroons are nicely browned.

-- Let the macaroons cool on the parchment paper for a few minutes, then peel them off the paper and let them cool completely before serving.
+- Let the macaroons cool on the parchment paper for a few minutes, then peel them off the paper and let them cool on a wire rack.